tomthefreakmusic/DiscoChat/README.md

 - Uses the GPT-3.5-Turbo model for chat completions, this can easily be reconfigured for GPT 4 if you have API access.
 - Uses ChromaDB for vector database message storage and retrival.
+- Users can opt-in to the system via a discord role, or the server can globally enable functionality via the enviroment variable server_whitelist.
 - Treats all channels and direct messages as seperate histories.
 Messages from one channel can not access messages from others, although this can be configured with minimal alterations.
 - Can handle long responses that exceed Discord's max message length.
 - Extracts and stores metadata (such as server, channel, author, timestamp, keywords, etc.) along with messages for relevance-based message retrieval.